gabrielmaialva33/Hackintosh-i74770-ASUS-Z97-PRO/README.md

-# OpenCore EFI for Intel Hackintosh (macOS 10.13 - 12.1)
+# OpenCore EFI for Intel Hackintosh (macOS 10.13 - 13.0)

 ![alt text](https://github.com/gabrielmaialva33/efi-opencore-z97p/blob/master/.github/images/img.jpg?raw=true)

+## OBS: I no longer have this hardware, so I have no way to test it but I believe it still works

 ## Specification